MLB Trade Rumors: Giants’ Bumgarner Injury Could Create Trade For Mets’ Pitcher, Jon Morosi Says

 With a devastating injury to San Francisco Giants pitcher Madison Bumgarner, it has created recent MLB trade rumors due to their need for another arm.
-The team is in a rough spot in terms of their rotation due to having Bumgarner possibly out until June and Jeff Samardzija also sidelined with an injury.
+The team is in a rough spot regarding their rotation due to having Bumgarner possibly out until June, and Jeff Samardzija also sidelined with an injury.
 Recently, Jon Morosi of MLB Network speculated on the fact they could try to do something with the New York Giants.
 However, Morosi has also cautioned that this may not work out unless San Francisco can make a great offer somehow.

 Several days ago, Jon Morosi tweeted out his speculation that San Francisco could try to engage in trade talks for a starting pitcher from the New York Mets as they seem to have some available.
 He added that the Mets are “unlikely to make any such move” in that sort of deal with San Francisco.
 In addition, the Giants don’t have a whole lot to offer at this point in terms of assets they’d want to part ways with, putting them in a tight spot.
 Their rotation at the moment features starter Johnny Cuento along with unproven youngsters, which could mean another tough season for San Francisco fans to stomach.